jrheard/blog/_drafts/quinto.md

 Grid Validation Function
 -----------------

-In [Coders At Work](http://www.codersatwork.com/), an interviewee (can't remember which) has this piece of (paraphrased) advice: when you're working with a novel data structure, you should create a function that inspects the data structure and indicates whether or not it's valid, and then call that validation function all over the place.
+In [Coders At Work](http://www.codersatwork.com/), an interviewee (can't remember which) has this piece of (paraphrased) advice: when you're working with a novel data structure, you should create a function that inspects the data structure and checks to see if it's "valid", and then you should call that validation function all over the place.

 My Quinto grid is just a 2D vector of integers-or-`nil`s, which is not particularly novel.
 It does have a bunch of invariants that need to be maintained, though: you can never have more than five non-`nil` cells in a row; all contiguous runs of cells have to sum to a multiple of five; etc.